Compiled by the Road Trip Alberta team

 And the fourth pyramid is the feature pyramid.
 It showcases seasonal plants and flowers, and you’ll find exquisite art and ornamental displays there.

 Can you take a tour?

 There are two ways to take a tour of the Muttary Conservatory: guided or self-guided.
 Guided tours run daily at 1 pm (and at 7 pm on Wednesdays and Thursdays) and last about 20 minutes.
 You can also take a self-guided tour of the conservatory.
 There are also occasionally “behind the scenes” tours that run on Saturday afternoons.

-Another fun aspect of the Muttart Conservatory are the drop-in programs; there are options for children and adults alike, and are meant to inspire creativity, education, and entertainment.
+Another fun aspect of the Muttart Conservatory is the drop-in programs; there are options for children and adults alike and are meant to inspire creativity, education, and entertainment.
 There are also occasional concerts at the conservatory.

 Eating at at the Muttart Conservatory?

 You can eat at the Muttart Conservatory!
 Open from 10 am to 5 pm every day (except Wednesdays and Thursdays, when they stay open until 9 pm), you can visit the Culina Muttart Café.
 Serving snacks, baked goods, coffee, and more on the menu, the café actually uses some of the herbs grown on-site in their food.
 They are also the catering service for any special events or weddings at the facility.

 In addition, there’s a centre court, where you’ll find additional information and displays.
 There’s also a fantastic gift shop.